-- 34.1 AHPRA will comply with all obligations relating to payment of superannuation as provided for under the Superannuation Guarantee (Administration) Act 1992, the Superannuation Guarantee Charge Act 1992, the Superannuation Industry (Supervision) Act 1993 and the Superannuation (Resolution of Complaints) Act 1993 and associated Regulations, as amended from time to time. - 34.2 In this clause, 'funds' shall mean Australian Super or any approved fund, which meets the requirements of the Superannuation Industry (Supervision) Act 1993 as a complying fund for superannuation. - 34.3 AHPRA will contribute to the funds for any Employee, irrespective of income per month or the age of the Employee. - 34.4 AHPRA must provide each Employee and each new Employee upon commencement of employment with information on the funds.
-The Employee will then have 28 days to complete the information required.
-AHPRA must then forward the Employee's details to the Employee's choice of fund.
-In the event that the Employee does not select a fund of their choice, AHPRA will then forward superannuation contributions to the default fund.
-The default fund for the purposes of this Agreement is Australian Super. - 34.5 An Employee may make additional voluntary contributions to his or her chosen fund from salary and, on receiving written authorisation from the Employee, AHPRA must commence making contributions to the fund in accordance with the Superannuation Industry Supervision Legislation (SIS). - 34.6 Subject to the Trust Deed of the fund of which the Employee is a member, absences from work will be treated in the following manner: - (a) contributions will continue whilst a member of the fund is absent on paid leave such as annual leave, long service leave, public holidays, jury service, personal leave and bereavement leave; - (b) contributions shall not be required to be made in respect of any absence from work without pay; and - (c) in the event of an eligible Employee's absence from work due to work related injury or sickness, contributions will continue for the period of the absence provided that the Employee member of the fund is receiving payments pursuant to workers' compensation legislation and in accordance with the provisions of the Agreement dealing with accident pay (clause 35 of this Agreement).

-34.7 Under this Agreement an Employee may choose to sacrifice part of his or her salary into a complying superannuation fund.
+- 34.1 Ahpra will comply with all obligations relating to payment of superannuation as provided for under the Superannuation Guarantee (Administration) Act 1992, the Superannuation Guarantee Charge Act 1992, the Superannuation Industry (Supervision) Act 1993 and the Superannuation (Resolution of Complaints) Act 1993 and associated Regulations, as amended from time to time. - 34.2 In this clause, 'funds' shall mean Australian Super or any approved fund, which meets the requirements of the Superannuation Industry (Supervision) Act 1993 as a complying fund for superannuation. - 34.3 Ahpra will contribute to the funds for any employee, irrespective of income per month or the age of the employee. - 34.4 Ahpra must provide each employee and each new employee upon commencement of employment with information on the funds.
+The employee will then have 28 days to complete the information required.
+Ahpra must then forward the employee's details to the employee's choice of fund.
+In the event that the employee does not select a fund of their choice, Ahpra will then contact the ATO to determine if the employee has any previous superannuation fund to forward their superannuation contributions to.
+If this is not available for an employee then the default fund for the purposes of this Agreement is Australian Super. - 34.5 An employee may make additional voluntary contributions to their chosen fund from salary and, on receiving written authorisation from the employee, Ahpra must commence making contributions to the fund in accordance with the Superannuation Industry Supervision Legislation (SIS). - 34.6 Subject to the trust deed of the fund of which the employee is a member, absences from work will be treated in the following manner: - a.
+Contributions will continue whilst a member of the fund is absent on paid leave such as annual leave, long service leave, public holidays, jury service, personal leave and bereavement leave - b.
+Contributions shall not be required to be made in respect of any absence from work without pay - c.
+In the event of an eligible employee's absence from work due to work related injury or sickness, contributions will continue for the period of the absence provided that the employee member of the fund is receiving payments pursuant to workers' compensation legislation and in accordance with the provisions of the Agreement dealing with accident pay (clause 35 of this Agreement). - 34.7 Under this Agreement an employee may choose to sacrifice part of their salary into a complying superannuation fund.
 Participation in salary packaging will not affect salary for superannuation purposes or any other purpose.

-35. Accident Make-up Pay
+35. Accident make-up pay